Mitragliatrice/UnnamedVenture/README.md

 <hr>

 ## ~~ TODO ~~
-  - buttons- spread more, more square, dropshadow
+  -  X buttons- spread more, more square, dropshadow
-  - form pages, add route to set an appt from each page.
-(I'd rather talk to someone: set an appointment.) progress bar
-  - fix appointment form page
+  - X fix appointment form page
   - validations on forms
       - name, number, address
   - Check authorization for indices and other pages not needed due to administrate